'Believe Achieve Succeed'

 History fires pupils’ curiosity about the past in Britain and the wider world.
 At Millbrook pupils learn about how the past influences the present, what past societies were like and what beliefs and cultures influenced people’s actions.

 We are determined that alongside historical knowledge there is also a focus on the development of specific historical skills.
-High quality teaching of history should encourage pupils to ask questions, consider evidence, think critically, appreciate different perspectives and develop informed judgements.
+High quality teaching of history should encourage pupils to ask questions, consider evidence, think critically, appreciate different perspectives and develop informed judgments.

 Our programme of study is intended to help pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
-We deliberately foster strong links with our PHSE curriculum and British Values.
+We deliberately foster strong links with our PSCHE curriculum and British Values.